SilentPenguin/OpenGL.py/README.md

 gl.bind_buffer(gl.ARRAY_BUFFER, buffers[0])
 ```

-All OpenGL.py functions conform to this convention, regardless of weither you are using the
+All OpenGL.py functions conform to this convention.

 ### OpenGL call signatures
 OpenGL.py currently does nothing to protect you, as the coder, from the weirder merky depths of OpenGL.